Facial recognition system: Social media

 Founded in 2013, Looksery went on to raise money for its face modification app on Kickstarter.
 After successful crowdfunding, Looksery launched in October 2014.
 The application allows video chat with others through a special filter for faces that modifies the look of users.
 Image augmenting applications already on the market, such as Facetune and Perfect365, were limited to static images, whereas Looksery allowed augmented reality to live videos.
 In late 2015 SnapChat purchased Looksery, which would then become its landmark lenses function.
 Snapchat filter applications use face detection technology and on the basis of the facial features identified in an image a 3D mesh mask is layered over the face.
+A variety of technologies attempt to fool facial recognition software by the use of anti-facial recognition masks.

 DeepFace is a deep learning facial recognition system created by a research group at Facebook.
 It identifies human faces in digital images.
 It employs a nine-layer neural net with over 120 million connection weights, and was trained on four million images uploaded by Facebook users.
 The system is said to be 97% accurate, compared to 85% for the FBI's Next Generation Identification system.

 TikTok's algorithm has been regarded as especially effective, but many were left to wonder at the exact programming that caused the app to be so effective in guessing the user's desired content.
 In June 2020, TikTok released a statement regarding the "For You" page, and how they recommended videos to users, which did not include facial recognition.
 In February 2021, however, TikTok agreed to a $92 million settlement to a US lawsuit which alleged that the app had used facial recognition in both user videos and its algorithm to identify age, gender and ethnicity.